 The biocontrol approach to aflatoxin, using natural competitors to tackle the toxin-makers rather than chemicals, was first developed in the USA, where it has been used safely and effectively on over a million acres of farmland for more than a decade.
 Aflasafe followed the same basic principle, adapted for Africa using local fungi tested extensively on the ground.
 The African products are also more sophisticated, as they use four different strains instead of only one – giving us four good guys with different strengths to fight together.

 Aflasafe prevents dangerous levels of aflatoxin contamination, ensuring that food is healthy to eat and meets public safety standards.
-As well as making food safer for Africans, it will allow African harvests to be sold on high-value international markets and improve production for livestock and poultry farmers.
+As well as making food safer for Africans, it allows African harvests to be sold on high-value international markets and improves production for livestock and poultry farmers.

 For an introduction to Aflasafe and aflatoxin that answers your key questions, try our Q&As, currently available in English and French: